 The Environmental Protection Agency (EPA) released a report in 2016 that warned the public about this clear connection between exposure to firefighting foam and cancer; it was quickly joined by the International Agency for Research on Cancer, the American Cancer Society, and the Centers for Disease Control and Prevention, all of which have issued their own statements warning of PFAS exposure.

-The Firefighting Foam Lawsuit
+The Fire Foam Lawsuit

 After the connection between PFAS and cancer was made, many of those who developed cancer after long-term occupational exposure to AFFF took legal action against its manufacturers, including major manufacturers 3M and DuPont, arguing that they were aware of the dangers of PFAS yet continued to produce potentially toxic AFFF.
 Currently, the largest group of affected individuals is former and active military personnel; others at risk include firefighters, airport workers, and chemical industry workers.